Genetic Technologies Announces Q1 FY23 Quarterly Results and Investor Webinar Details

 About Genetic Technologies Limited

-Genetic Technologies Limited (ASX: GTG; Nasdaq: GENE) was founded in 1989.
+Genetic Technologies Limited (GTGGENE was founded in 1989.
 A global leader in guideline driven genomics-based tests in health, wellness and serious disease through its geneType and EasyDNA brands.
 In addition to our patented GeneType polygenic based risk tests, our portfolio includes pharmacogenomics, Non-Invasive Prenatal Testing (NIPT), carrier screen testing, oncogenetic diseases, and pet care.

 GTG offers cancer predictive testing and assessment tools to help physicians to improve health outcomes for people around the world.
 The company's patented Polygenic Risk Scores (PRS) platform is a proprietary risk stratification tool developed over the past decade integrating clinical and genetic risk delivering actionable outcomes for physicians and individuals.
 Sporadic disease occurs in people with no family history of that disease and with no inherited change in their DNA making the risk difficult to predict with traditional methods.